Installation Guidelines

 • Prevents construction flows from undermining or bunching fabric

-• String lines are set both parallel and perpendicular to slope in an offset manor
+• String lines are set both parallel and perpendicular to the slope in an offset manner

 Placement of first fabric panel